-I actually found a few different recipes during my search.?
-Some used baking soda instead of washing soda but the general consensus on those sites was that the washing soda worked better than the baking soda on stains.?
-Some recipes called for both and all were natural or organic.??
-You can search online if you want to try other recipes, but here is the one I used and it worked well.
+I actually found a few different recipes during my search.
+Some used baking soda instead of washing soda but the general consensus on those sites was that the washing soda worked better than the baking soda on stains.
+Some recipes called for both and all were natural or organic.
+You can search online if you want to try other recipes, but here is the one I used and it worked well as a laundry booster.

 Homemade DIY Pet Stain Removal Recipe

 Here’s how to make your own pet stain remover.